Social and Personality Development in Infancy

 Boys behave more independently and less compliantly than girls

-May be reinforced by parents’ actions--encourage boys to explore, while girls are kept close
+May be reinforced by parents’ actions--encourage boys to explore, while girls

 Hormonal levels may also play a part